pefyli/Open-Weather-Service/weather/README.md

 Import this project as a gradle project with "Open-Weather-Service\weather"

-Install and build the dependencies and devDependencies.
+Install and build the dependencies.
 ```sh
 ./gradlew build
 ```